-Ms. Lingam is an Assistant Lecturer working with Fiji National Universtiy.
-She teaches the nurses programme at Pacific Eye Institute which graduates up to ten eye care nurses per year from around the Pacific.
+Ms. Lingam is a Lecturer working with Fiji National University.
+She teaches the postgraduate nurses programme at Pacific Eye Institute which graduates up to ten eye care nurses per year from around the Pacific.

-Dr Pahau is the Head of the Ophthalmology Department at the Modilon General Hospital and is employed by the National Department of Health.
-He also leads the Papua New Guinea outreach team to perfrom free eye surgeries across the country.
+Dr Pahau is the Head of the Ophthalmology Department at Madang Provincial Hospital.
+He also leads the Fred Hollows Foundation Papua New Guinea outreach team to perform free eye surgeries across the country.

-Ms Gende is the Lead Ophthalmic Clinician and Clinical Educator at the Modilon Eye Clinic.
+Ms Gende is the Education Manager for the nurses training programme at Divine Word University in Papua New Guinea.
 She's also the Vice President of the National Prevention of Blindness Committee and the Secretary of the Papua New Guinea Ophthalmic Clinicians Association.

-Konio is the Clinical Nurse Advisor and Senior OT Nurse at the Regional Eye Centre in Honiara.
+Konio is the Clinical Nurse Advisor and Senior OT Nurse at the Regional Eye Centre in Honiara, Solomon Islands.
 As a Senior Eye Care Nurse, Konio is responsible for the care of patients in the Eye Clinic, Ward and Operating Theatre.
 She also supports the management and clinical staff by advising on improvements to processes and procedures within the centre.

 Dr Duke Mataka graduated with his Master of Medicine in Ophthalmology from the Pacific Eye Institute in Fiji in 2018.
 He is currently the only permanent ophthalmologist in Tonga, and travels around the country to provide eye care services on national outreaches.

 Dr Johnson Kasso graduated with his Master of Medicine in Ophthalmology from the Pacific Eye Institute in Fiji in 2018.
 He is the only permanent ophthalmologist in Vanuatu, and travels around the country to provide eye care services on national outreaches.